thenativeweb/eventsourcingdb-client-rust/README.md

 To read starting from the latest event of a given type, provide the `from_latest_event` option and specify the subject, the type, and how to proceed if no such event exists.

-Possible options are `ReadNothing`, which skips reading entirely, or `ReadyEverything`, which effectively behaves as if `from_latest_event` was not specified:
+Possible options are `ReadNothing`, which skips reading entirely, or `ReadEverything`, which effectively behaves as if `from_latest_event` was not specified:

 ```rust
 let result = client